rmusser01/Lair/README.md

 	-Dropping files into meteor: http://docs.meteor.com/#structuringyourapp

-* Create  mongoDB admin/pass & Lair DB Username/Password
+* Create  MongoDB admin/pass & Lair DB Username/Password

 	        -How to do that: